slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Depression and anxiety are symptoms of under-stimulation and over-stimulation, not diseases:

 - Depression (under-stimulation) can be viewed as a lack of self-expression.
 It may arise when one feels powerless or dominated, leading to chronic stress as a way to stimulate oneself.
 - Anxiety (over-stimulation) manifests as hypersensitivity and can be linked to our evolutionary need for control.
-Anxiety isn't productive planning; it's a continuous state of apprehension over various scenarios.
+Anxiety isn’t productive planning; it’s a continuous state of apprehension over various scenarios.
 Worrying about the unknown is unproductive; we have limited control and primarily influence rather than dictate outcomes.
 Stress often results from excessive concern, and worrying is a misuse of the imagination.
 The past exists only in your thoughts; what truly matters is the present and the future.

 > *"Boredom is a soul sucker.
 The unfed mind devours itself."
 -- Gore Vidal*